rasm1/SportPulse/README.md

 * Update the settings.py file to import the env.py file and add the SECRETKEY and DATABASE_URL file paths.
 * Comment out the default database configuration.
 * Save all files and make migrations.
-* Add the Cloudinary URL to env.py
-* Add the Cloudinary libraries to the list of installed apps.
 * Add the STATIC files settings - the url, storage path, directory path, root path, media url and default file storage path.
 * Link the file to the templates directory in Heroku.
 * Change the templates directory to TEMPLATES_DIR